The Engine’s Logic

 REP’s engines can starve on fuel vapors or be flooded by the fuel itself if not managed correctly.

-Every engine outputs the correct HP at every regime setting.
+Every engine outputs the correct HP at every regime set.
 You will get the correct fuel consumption and thrust under any operating condition.

-You have to correctly prime the engine before startup, depending on the cylinders temperature.
+You have to correctly prime the engine before startup, depending on the temperature of the cylinders.